krishnan-mani/get-aws-pricing/README.md

 - Support for published 'offer codes' is being added, one at a time.
 S3 is done, EC2 is in the works.
 Pull requests are welcome.
 - This API will be versioned once stable.
+- Test-drive the API using the Postman collection and test environments under resources